New year’s dental resolutions

 Finally, unhealthy mouths can lead to heart disease.
 Teaching your children good oral hygiene habits early on can help prevent gum disease in adulthood.
 Studies have shown that those with gum disease have 2-3 times the risk of having a stroke, heart attack or other serious cardiovascular events.
 Turns out that the bacteria are different in people with gum disease.
 It consists of fat, cholesterol and calcium that when they enter the blood stream through your gums, they build up in the arteries causing arteriosclerosis – the cause of heart disease.

-Make the time in 2020 to see your dentist regularly, brush and floss.
-It’s more than just about saving your teeth but improving your overall health.
+Make the time this year to see your dentist regularly, brush, and floss.
+It’s about more than just saving your teeth, but improving your overall health.